gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Java and Groovy incremental compilation after a failure

 Gradle already supports [Java incremental compilation](userguide/java_plugin.html#sec:incremental_compile) by default and [Groovy incremental compilation](userguide/groovy_plugin.html#sec:incremental_groovy_compilation) as an opt-in experimental feature.
-But in previous versions any build after a compilation failure was not incremental but a full recompilation instead.
+In previous versions after a compilation failure the next compilation was not incremental but a full recompilation instead.
 With this version, Java and Groovy incremental compilation will work incrementally also after a failure.
 This improves experience with compilation when working iteratively on some Java or Groovy code, e.g. when iteratively running compile or test tasks from an IDE.

 #### Better test compatibility with Java 9+